 On Day 13 of Cybersecurity awareness month, learn to safeguard your Office 365 environment from phishing attacks by reviewing permissions granted to applications.
-Stay tuned for more blogs in the Office 365 Cybersecurity blog series
+Stay tuned for more blogs in the Office 365 Cybersecurity blog series.

 In today’s rapidly advancing technology, users are no longer required to perform vital activities instead they can manage everything with applications.
 Users can easily handle files, calendars, and storage by granting required permissions to added applications.
 Once the app consent is granted, the application will manage, categorize and streamline users’ work without their help, and provide necessary statistics.